Help us expand our outreach on conservation issues.

 Mass Audubon's Advocacy department works with other conservation organizations, legislators, and citizen groups to shape and strengthen environmental laws and regulations.

-Each session, Mass Audubon identifies a number of important environmental bills as policy priorities.
-Find out which ones we’re working on now, what you can do to help, and our position on other critical state and federal issues.
+Find out which environmental bills we've selected as policy priorities, how you can help, and our position on other state and federal issues.
 Learn more >